Bulletville: Plot

 Boyd (Walton Goggins) visits Ava (Joelle Carter) at her house, asking for forgiveness for his misdeeds.
 Ava responds by pointing a shotgun at him and telling him to never contact her again, which he agrees to do.
 He is picked up by Johnny (David Meunier).
 However, Johnny gets angry when he finds that Boyd blew up the truck and let the drivers go.

 Bo (M. C. Gainey), Johnny and Bo's henchmen arrive at Boyd's camp.
 Bo has Johnny brutally hit Boyd, demanding to know the location of their stolen supplies.
 One of his follower confesses and they are forced to dig them up.
 Bo tells Boyd that he no longer considers him his son and tells him to leave the camp.
 Boyd leaves but returns when he hears gunshots.
 He returns and finds his followers hanging in trees, all dead.
 A grief-stricken Boyd buries their corpses in the woods and then questions his belief in God, asking how could He let it happen.
-He asks for a sign from God but receives nothing, basically ending his belief.
+He asks for a sign from God but receives no response.

 Raylan (Timothy Olyphant) and Mullen (Nick Searcy) learn about the truck incident and notify Arlo (Raymond J. Barry) that he will cooperate with the Marshals, the FBI and the DEA.
 Arlo shares this information with Bo, who tells him that his contacts in Miami want Arlo to bring Raylan to them.
 That night, Raylan meets Arlo at his hotel room.
 Arlo tries to pull his gun but Raylan already took his gun out, revealing that he knows about Arlo's betrayal.
 He shoots Arlo in the arm and then kills two hitmen sent to retrieve him.
 Meanwhile, Johnny and Bo kidnap Ava at her house.
 But Bo shoots Johnny in the chest for tipping Boyd about the truck, intending to make his murder look like Ava shot him and then fled.